Maha CM orders probe into power outage in Mumbai | Headlines

 Maha CM orders probe into power outage in Mumbai

-Maharashtra Chief Minister Uddhav Thackeray on Monday took serious cognizance of the power outage in the Mumbai Metropolitan Region (MMR) and ordered an immediate probe into it.
-State Energy Minister Nitin Raut also said the reasons behind the technical snag that caused a power failure in parts of the MMR will be probed once the electricity supply is restored.
+Maharashtra Chief Minister Uddhav Thackeray on Monday took serious cognisance of a massive power outage in the Mumbai Metropolitan Region (MMR) and ordered an immediate probe into it.
+State Energy Minister Nitin Raut also said the reasons behind the technical snag that caused power failure in parts of the MMR will be probed once the electricity supply is restored.

-Thackeray discussed the issue with Raut and asked him to make immediate efforts to restore supply in the MMR.
-An official statement said Thackeray took serious note of the power outage and ordered an immediate probe into it.
+Nitin Raut later tweeted that "Power supply to all essential services in Mumbai, Mumbai Suburbs, Kalyan, Thane, Palghar & New Mumbai have been restored".
+After ordering a probe, the CM held a meeting at his official residence in afternoon which was attended by state chief Secretary Sanjay Kumar and representatives of power supplying companies like BEST, Tata and Adani.

-Thackeray also instructed Brihanmumbai Municipal Corporation (BMC) Commissioner Iqbal Singh Chahal to make alternate arrangements so that power supply to hospitals is intact, the statement said.
-He also instructed the state chief secretary to ensure that the control rooms and fire brigade are alert to see there are no other mishaps due to a power outage, it said.
+Nitin Raut and Minister of State for Energy Prajakt Tanpure attended the meeting via video conferencing.
+Earlier in the day, an official statement said Thackeray took serious note of the power outage and ordered an immediate probe into it.

-The chief minister also asked officials to coordinate with the railway administration to help passengers after the suburban local train services were hit by the power failure, the statement said.
-Energy Minister Raut in a video message and tweets said the power failure problem is being addressed on a "war- level", and added that it will be restored in approximately an hour.
+Thackeray instructed Brihanmumbai Municipal Corporation (BMC) Commissioner Iqbal Singh Chahal to make alternate arrangements so that power supply to hospitals is intact, the statement said.
+He also directed the state chief secretary to ensure that the control rooms and fire brigade are on alert to see there are no other mishaps due to power outage, it said.

-"Once the power is restored, a probe will be carried out into reasons which led to the technical snag, he tweeted.
-Train services came to a halt in Mumbai in the morning as a grid failure resulted in massive power outages across the city.
+The chief minister had asked officials to coordinate with the railway administration to help passengers after the suburban local train services were hit by the power failure, the statement said.
+In morning, a rare citywide power outage paralysed Mumbai, halting local train services, trapping people in lifts and disrupting work from home adopted by millions during the ongoing pandemic.

-The exact reason for the failure was not immediately known, but the Western Railway and the Brihanmumbai Electric Supply and Transport (BEST), the state-run discom supplying power to the island city, blamed the fault on Tata Power.
+Power restoration efforts began on "war footing" and pocket-wise resumption in supply was started around 12 noon onwards, nearly two hours after the outage..

 - READ MORE ON: